Ronny Hafsås: Cross-country skiing career

 As a cross-country skier, Hafsås has two World Cup victories (one individual and one in a relay), both of which he earned during the opening weekend of the 2009-10 Cross-Country Skiing World Cup in Beitostølen, Norway.
 On November 21, 2009, Hafsås, who had been better established at the professional level as a biathlete, surprisingly won the 15 km freestyle individual competition that opened the year, by the very narrow margin of 0.2 seconds ahead of Vincent Vittoz.
 This earned him a spot in the Norwegian team for the next day's 4 × 10 km relay.
-Hafsås' performance on the third leg wasn't as stellar as the day before, as he gave up some ground to Alexander Legkov of Russia and René Sommerfeldt of Germany; however, Norway still won thanks to Petter Northug as the anchor.
+Hafsås' performance on the third leg was not as stellar as the day before, as he gave up some ground to Alexander Legkov of Russia and René Sommerfeldt of Germany; however, Norway still won thanks to Petter Northug as the anchor.

 At the 2010 Winter Olympics, he finished 42nd in the 15 km event.

 Hafsås retired after the 2012–13 season after having been hampered by illness for three seasons.